zuozhenggh/learning-library/oic-integration-library/cookbooks/erp-cloud/business-events/business-events-integration.md

 1. In the Integration navigation pane, click ***Home*** > ***Settings*** > ***File Server*** > ***Files*** > ***home*** > ***users*** > ***Select your username*** > ***Output*** > You should see the **PO%.json** file.

-  **Note:** Currently, you can not view the contents of the file using Oracle Integration console but, you can use any third party tools like FileZilla to connect to this file server and pull the file from the FTP server to your local machine and view the file contents
+  **Note:** Currently, you can not view the contents of the file using the Oracle Integration console but, you can use any third-party tools like FileZilla to connect to this file server and pull the file from the FTP server to your local machine and view the file contents

-**Congratulations!** You have learnt how to subscribe ERP Cloud Business Events configuring the Out of the box ERP Cloud adapter.
-The Adapter abstracts the Business Events experience and provides an intuitive interface to select from the Catalog which greatly simplifies the task to perform Real Time Synchronization.
+**Congratulations!** You have learnt how to subscribe to ERP Cloud Business Events by configuring the Out of the box ERP Cloud adapter.
+The Adapter abstracts the Business Events experience and provides an intuitive interface to select from the Catalog which greatly simplifies the task to perform Real-Time Synchronization.

 You may now **proceed to the next lab**.